reelyactive/web-ble-demo/README.md

 Something cool for the interim...
 ---------------------------------

-Check out [chrome://bluetooth-internals#devices](chrome://bluetooth-internals#devices) if you're running the Chrome browser.
+Enter __chrome://bluetooth-internals#devices__ in the Chrome browser.
 Imagine having access to all that info from a webpage!

 More info